containerum/api-gateway/README.md

+# Gateway
-# Gateway API service for Containerum Platform
+Gatewai is an API service that provides routing for [Containerum](https://github.com/containerum/containerum) components.

+## Prerequisites
+* Kubernetes

 ## Installation